yehia67/documentation/iri/0.1/concepts/local-snapshot.md

 # Local snapshot

-**When an IRI node starts running, it must sychronize its ledger with its neighbors, starting from the oldest milestone (entrypoint) in the version of the IRI that it's running.
-To speed up the synchronization, an IRI node can choose to use local snapshot files as the entrypoint.**
+**When an IRI node starts running, it must synchronize its ledger with its neighbors, starting from the oldest milestone (entrypoint) in the version of the IRI that it's running.
+To synchronize faster, an IRI node can choose to use local snapshot files as the entrypoint.**

 A local snapshot is the process in which an IRI node records the state of its ledger in snapshot files.